-That’s because America has a history of not educating some of its students; that less than 50 years ago, there were vicious verbal and physical attacks on those who tried to integrate schools after the Supreme Court decided in 1954 that separate schools were unequal and therefore unconstitutional; that immediately there was white flight from city schools after some states implemented the first phase of the Brown remedies.
+That’s because America has a history of not educating some of its students; that less than 50 years ago, there were vicious verbal and physical attacks on those, like the Little Rock Nine, who tried to integrate schools after the Supreme Court decided in 1954 that separate schools were unequal and therefore unconstitutional; that immediately there was white flight from city schools after some states implemented the first phase of the Brown remedies.

 More than 50 years after the Brown decision, Connecticut has New England’s only ongoing school desegregation case because the state is moving with deliberate speed (translation: slow) to enforce court mandated remedies.
 Plaintiffs in Hartford’s 1996 Sheff v.
 O’Neill case will return to Court this month for a status conference about the implementation of the court-mandated remedies.

 Those remedial efforts—even though it would benefit all students—are moving at glacial speed, mostly because of a strong resistance to regionalism—a true solution that would give children access and choices to quality schools, many argue.

 But there’s a larger—and more insidious– issue at play.
 And it’s also an inconvenient truth: many people think some students cannot learn, especially students who are black and brown.
 This sentiment is undeniably the classic definition of racism.
 Embedded in this notion is that these students are intellectually inferior.